Daniel Decot is a freelance Belgian Photographer based in Mons (Belgium).

 A face, a look, a body, a room.

-My personae have a link with those of Edward Hopper’s paintings, for being solitary, melancholic, mute and wholly-engrossed in their thoughts, locked within, alone and nude facing a window letting the light floating in and suggests the possibility of an infinite world lying behind, on the other side.
+My personae have a link with those of Edward Hopper's paintings, for being solitary, melancholic, mute and wholly-engrossed in their thoughts, locked within, alone and nude, hidden but exposed, strong and fragile, facing a window letting the light floating in and suggests the possibility of an infinite world lying behind, on the other side.

 And like always, wriggling from famous artists to anonymous people, swinging from boxers to geeks, oscillating from straight managers to tattooed bikers, …trying to suggest what unites us in our differences, and shedding light on our identities and resemblances through our skin grains, up to the most intimate as I would like that the audience seizes the humanity beyond the characters.